 When your mother is absent, hyper-critical, judgmental, emotionally, verbally, or physically abusive, seems to hurt your feelings for a living, or makes you feel less than.
 Healing the mother wound takes understanding how it impacts you.

 When this is the case, anything that reminds you of your mother can feel like walking through a field of landmines.

 It can bring up a ton of grief.
-Feeling like you missed out on a close relationship that you see around you on all the greeting cards and tv commercials.
+Feeling like you missed out on a close relationship that you see around you on all the tv commercials.